clgrogan/My-Portfolio-Vanilla/README.md

-# My Portfolio built using HTML, SASS (CSS), and a bit of JavaScript
+# Portfolio web site using HTML, SCSS/SASS, and a bit of JavaScript

-This is a project built using HTML5 and SASS (CSS) only.
-No libraries or frameworks like React or Angular were used.
+This project is built using HTML5, and SCSS/SASS (CSS3).

+I specifically avoided using Bootstrap, React, Angular, Vue, or other templates, frameworks, or libraries similar to these to provide a pure HTML/CSS project.

+As a future project I may create a portfolio with a backend database that would be accessed via Angular or React.
+If you search my GitHub repository in the future (past March 2021) perhaps it will be around.

 ## Summary